Two full-service hotels likely to be last of their size built on Charleston Peninsula

 “It’s important that we don’t create this congregation of large hotels, that we spread them out to the extent that’s possible,” says Summerfield.

-City restrictions capped the amount of full-scale hotels to eight.
-City leaders say the one approved for Spring Street last week will be the last one of it’s size approved on the Charleston Peninsula.
+City restrictions capped the number of full-scale hotels to eight.
+City leaders say the one approved for Spring Street last week will be the last one of its size approved on Charleston’s peninsula.